AtharvaVaidya/atharvavaidya.github.io/_posts/2015-12-04-hello-world.md

 title: Hello World
 ---

 This is my new blog!
-I hope to write mostly about Swift and Apple.
+I hope to write mostly about Swift, Apple, and also my journey in becoming a full-time iOS engineer.